Rahulbarve132/Netflix-GPT/README.md

 - register Tbdb App and get access token
 - Create a Slice for moives and add now playing movie on their
 - create a custon hook for get Nowplaying movie data and send its data to slice
+- planning for main container & secondery container
+- Fetch video from trailer video
+- Update the store with trailer video data
+- Embedded the youtube video and make it autoPlay and mute
+- Tailwind classes to make MainContainer look awasome
+-

 # Features